johnhh2/spring-react-portfolio/README.md

 # Spring React Portfolio
 A custom portfolio website used to display projects and related information

+## Authors
+Created by Matthew Purnell and John-Hugh Hedrick

 ## Major Dependencies
  - Spring 2.7.3
  - React.js 18.2